Persecution of Hindus: Afghanistan

+Outside South Asia

 Malaysia

 Approximately nine percent of the population of Malaysia are Tamil Indians, of whom nearly 90 percent are practising Hindus.
 Indian settlers came to Malaysia from Tamil Nadu in the late 19th and early 20th centuries.
-Between April to May 2006, several Hindu temples were demolished by city hall authorities in the country, accompanied by violence against Hindus.
+Between April and May 2006, several Hindu temples were demolished by city hall authorities in the country, accompanied by violence against Hindus.
 On 21 April 2006, the Malaimel Sri Selva Kaliamman Temple in Kuala Lumpur was reduced to rubble after the city hall sent in bulldozers.

 The president of the Consumers Association of Subang and Shah Alam in Selangor State has been helping to organise efforts to stop the local authorities in the Muslim dominated city of Shah Alam from demolishing a 107-year-old Hindu temple.
 The growing Islamization in Malaysia is a cause for concern to many Malaysians who follow minority religions such as Hinduism.
 On 11 May 2006, armed city hall officers from Kuala Lumpur forcefully demolished part of a 60-year-old suburban temple that serves more than 1,000 Hindus.
 The "Hindu Rights Action Force", a coalition of several NGO's, have protested these demolitions by lodging complaints with the Malaysian Prime Minister.
 Many Hindu advocacy groups have protested what they allege is a systematic plan of temple cleansing in Malaysia.
 The official reason given by the Malaysian government has been that the temples were built "illegally".
 However, several of the temples are centuries old.

 According to a lawyer for the Hindu Rights Action Task Force, a Hindu temple is demolished in Malaysia once every three weeks.

-Malaysian Muslims have also grown more anti-Hindu over the years.
 In response to the proposed construction of a temple in Selangor, Muslims chopped off the head of a cow to protest, with leaders saying there would be blood if a temple was constructed in Shah Alam.

 Laws in the country, especially those concerning religious identity, are generally slanted towards compulsion into converting to Islam.

 Myanmar

 On 25 August 2017, the villages in a cluster known as Kha Maung Seik in northern Maungdaw District of Rakhine State in Myanmar were attacked by Rohingya Muslims of Arakan Rohingya Salvation Army (ARSA).This was called Kha Maung Seik massacre.
 Amnesty International said that about 99 Hindus were killed in that day.
 Due to these, many Rohingya Hindus have started identifying themselves as Chittagonian Hindus rather than Rohingyas.
-In Myanmar and in Bangladeshi refugee camps—according to some media accounts—Hindu Rohingyas (particularly women) faced kidnapping, religious abuse and "forced conversions" at the hands of Muslim Rohingyas.
+In September 2017, India Today reported that mass graves with bodies of 45 Hindus had been found in Rakhine, and that Hindu Rohingyas faced forced conversions to Islam in Bangladeshi refugee camps at the hands of Muslim Rohingyas.